scrive/nix-workshop/code/01-getting-started/01-introduction.md

   - All Nix artifacts are stored in `/nix`.

-  - Global "installation" are merely symlink to Nix artifacts in `/nix/store`.
+  - Global "installation" is merely a set of symlinks to Nix artifacts in `/nix/store`.

 - Lightweight activation of global Nix packages.